hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 :::info

-Before we start, you can find all the commands explained here: [HOPRd commands](hoprd-commands).
+Before we start, you can find all the commands explained here: [Hopr-admin commands](hoprd-commands).

 Mentioned HOPR and ETH addresses are **examples**.
 Make sure you replace them with the addresses you are interacting with.